mattdavis90/immich-stacker/README.md

 The `IMMICH_INSECURE_TLS` environment variable can be used to disable the checking of TLS certificates.
 This option should be used with caution, for this reason it emit a warning log on startup.

+The `IMMICH_READ_ONLY` environment variable can be used for testing.
+It will not make changes to your Immich installation.